 'Düğün çorbası' (doo-OON' chor-BAH'-su), or 'wedding soup,' is a special soup served during traditional Turkish wedding ceremonies.
 In many villages, weddings can last several days where huge pots of wedding soup are ladled out to hundreds of relatives and friends.

 Wedding soup is time-consuming to prepare.
 Its main ingredients are cubed lamb and meat stock.
 It's thickened with flour and egg yolks.
 Try the recipe for wedding soup at least once in your lifetime.
 You won't regret it.

 Last but not least, I can't leave out the after-hours soup kitchens that sell delicious tripe soup.
 These restaurants open after midnight and have the same name as the tripe soup itself—'işkembe' (ish-kem-BEH').

 Nightbirds frequent these restaurants into the wee hours of the morning on their way home from a night on the town.
 A steaming bowl of tripe soup really does help settle the stomach after having one-too-many.
 Many other cuisines in eastern Europe also feature tripe soup as a popular hangover cure.

 The atmosphere of these restaurants is truly unique.
 As you sip your tripe soup, you can hear the chefs rhythmically chopping up the tripe on wooden blocks to the rhythm of soothing classical Turkish music.

 Tripe soup is served along with bowls of pure garlic juice and vinegar which you spoon into your soup to taste.
-I've seen some folks add three or four spoons of garlic juice to a single bowl.
+Some folks add three or four spoons of garlic juice to a single bowl.

 If you venture into an işkembe restaurant, don't forget your stock of gum and breath mints!